 Mount de Sales provides an environment where students are poised to discover, challenged to innovate, and motivated to serve, and is a place where students, faculty, administration, and parents turn routine events into extraordinary experiences.
-The Academy is part of a vibrant downtown Macon community, and it is the only independent, Catholic, co-educational, college preparatory school in Middle Georgia for students in grades 6-12.
+The Academy is part of a vibrant downtown Macon community, and it is the only independent, Catholic, co-educational, college preparatory private school in Middle Georgia for students in grades 6-12.

 Discover [dis-ˈkə-vər] v.

 Students are poised to discover their talents, passions, and paths to success during their journey here.
 Opportunities for discovery include the Diploma Endorsement Program where students deepen their knowledge in any one of six academic concentrations; the Senior Transition Experience Program (STEP) with Navicent Health in Macon, Georgia, where students delve into multiple facets of health care; a middle school student council system where students discover new friendships and develop leadership and life skills; and engaging exploratory courses and a variety of teams and clubs that allow students to find their niche.

 Make changes in something established, especially by introducing new methods or ideas.

 Students are challenged to innovate as they apply their knowledge to create solutions to real world problems.
 LEGO Robotics club members are tasked with building and programming robots to solve issues; Mock Trial teams sharpen their critical thinking and public speaking skills as they craft case arguments; and STEM course students research, design, build, test, and redesign projects based in science, technology, and math.